miax11agent/DCPTEST/README.md

 ## Virtual Environment

-First of all you have to install 'python3-venv'
+- First of all you have to install 'python3-venv'
+- After that execute **python -m venv venv** in the terminal